shaneriley/super_number/README.md

 ## Usage

 To initialize with all defaults, grab your inputs with jQuery and call `.superNumber` on them.
-Your input will hav controls and a container added to it that will look like
+Your input will have controls and a container added to it that will look like
 this:

 ```html